-Welcome to Writing Commons, an open-education resource for instructors and students of writing across the disciplines.
-Our mission is to provide a high-quality, cost free resource to support students in the development of writing, research, and critical thinking practices.
+Thank you for your support of Writing Commons, an open-education resource for instructors and students of writing across the disciplines.
+Our mission is to provide a high-quality, cost-free resource to support students in the development of writing, research, and critical thinking practices.

-This summer, we have been working on a site redesign in an effort to increase the usability of our site for both instructors and students.
+Over the past year, we have been working on a site redesign in an effort to increase the usability of our site for both instructors and students.
 Our most significant change has been the inclusion of additional categories and subcategories to create a more intuitive hierarchy within the site.
-We are pleased to offer resources in the following content areas: Academic Writing, Rhetoric, Information Literacy, Evidence and Documentation, Research Methods and Methodologies, Style, New Media Communication, Professional and Technical Communication, Creative Writing, and Reviews.
+We are pleased to offer resources in the following content areas: Academic Writing, Writing Processes, Rhetoric, Information Literacy, Evidence and Documentation, Research Methods and Methodologies, Style, New Media Communication, Professional and Technical Communication, Creative Writing, and Reviews.

-I am also excited to announce that we have brought a number of new staff members on to our editorial team.
+I am also excited to welcome a number of new staff members to our editorial team, and I remain thankful to our returning staff members.
 We are indebted to the work of Quentin Vieregge, who has worked tirelessly to establish Writing Commons as a global, open-education resource, and we are fortunate to have Quentin remain on staff in the role of Editor Emeritus.
-Additionally, I want to thank Daniel Richards, our Senior Editor of Technical Communication, who has been involved with Writing Commons for years and remains a productive and valuable member of our staff.
-I am also pleased to welcome the following new members to our editorial team: Megan McIntyre, Editor of Academic Writing and Rhetoric; Jason Tham, Editor of Information Literacy; Danielle Farrar, Editor of Evidence and Documentation and Style; Christine McClure, Editor of Research Methods and Methodologies and New Media Communication; and Wesley Dunning, Editor of Creative Writing.
+Additionally, I want to thank Daniel Richards, our Senior Editor of Professional and Technical Communication, who has been involved with Writing Commons for years and remains a productive and valuable member of our staff.
+I am also pleased to welcome the following new members to our editorial team: Megan McIntyre, Editor of Academic Writing, Rhetoric, and Writing Processes; Jason Tham, Editor of Information Literacy; Danielle Farrar, Editor of Evidence and Documentation and Style; Christine I. McClure, Editor of Research Methods and Methodologies and New Media Communication; Wesley Dunning, Editor of Creative Writing; and Alaina Tackitt, Assistant Editor of Professional and Technical Communication.
 Along with the launch of our site redesign, our editors are actively seeking submissions in each category.
-Please see our Call for Submissions in this month’s newsletter for more information.
+Please see our Call for Submissions (below) for more information.

 Finally, I want to thank our web developer, Alston Chapman, without whom none of this would be possible.
-This summer, Alston has single-handedly worked on the technical aspects of the site redesign, and we are pleased to highlight Alston and his amazing work in this this month’s Staff Member Profile.
+Alston has single-handedly worked on the technical aspects of the site redesign, and we are pleased to highlight Alston and his amazing work in this month’s Staff Member Profile.